amikos-tech/chroma-cookbook/docs/index.md

 ## New and Noteworthy

+- ✨ [Multi-Category Filtering](strategies/multi-category-filters.md) - Learn how to filter data based on multiple categories - 📅`15-Jul-2024`
 - 🔒 [Chroma Auth](security/auth.md) - Learn how to secure your Chroma deployment with Authentication - 📅`11-Jul-2024`
 - 📦 [Async Http Client](core/clients.md#http-client) - Chroma now supports async HTTP clients - 📅`19-Jun-2024`
 - 🔒 [Security](security/index.md) - Learn how to secure your Chroma deployment - 📅`13-Jun-2024`